 - risks to women’s retirements – including lower Social Security payments due to time out of the workforce to care for children or aging relatives

-If women are making less, investing less, and collecting less – saving money alone won’t save their futures.
+If women make less, invest less, and collect less, saving money alone won't save their futures.

 Not only do many women have less money overall if they aren’t investing it – inflation is eroding the purchasing power of the money they are saving.